Low Operating Standards Causes High Retail Defection

 Conclusions and Action for Retailers

-The store is a mess – and service failure is real – so fix it!
+The store is a mess – service failure is real – and defection costs are high – so fix it!
 Get shelving, inventory, and cleanliness to high standards.

-Lots of great survey research here to clearly show that improving the retail experience for customers by fixing the basics will pay huge dividends.
+Lots of great survey intelligence here to clearly show that improving the retail experience for customers by fixing the basics (including bad service) will pay huge dividends.
 Real-time customer feedback will help the company only if it leads to a demonstration of customer service improvement.